Bayley Currey

-Bayley Alexander Currey (born October 29, 1996) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 44 and No. 45 Chevrolet Silverado RST for Niece Motorsports as well as part-time in Dirt Super Late Models, driving the No. 0 and No. 4 Longhorn Chassis for Niece Motorsports.
-He has also competed in the NASCAR Cup Series and NASCAR Xfinity Series in the past.
+Bayley Alexander Currey (born October 29, 1996) is an American professional stock car racing driver and car chief.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 5 Toyota Tundra TRD Pro for Tricon Garage and part-time in the CARS Pro Late Model Tour, driving the No. 83 Dodge Charger for Copp Motorsports.
+Currey also serves as the truck chief for the No. 1 Toyota Tundra TRD Pro for Tricon Garage and has competed in the NASCAR Cup Series and NASCAR Xfinity Series in the past.

 Racing career

+Early career

 Currey started his go-kart racing career in 2003, later moving up to Bandolero racing.
-After that, he competed at Central Texas Speedway, driving pro late models.
+After that, he competed at Central Texas Speedway, driving Pro Late Model's in 2013, later going onto win the 2014 Viper Pro Late Model Series championship.